-- Umbrellas, briefcases, and bags over 11×16 inches can damage artworks and specimens.
-Please check them in lockers.
+- Umbrellas, briefcases, backpacks, and bags over 14 by 17 by 8 inches can damage artworks and specimens.
+Please check them in lockers.*

 - Baby carriers must be worn facing front.
 Backpack-style carriers may be checked at admission desks.
 We are happy to loan strollers during your visit.